Director of the M.A. TESOL Program

 Ph.D.
 Linguistics, Cognitive Psychology; M.A.
 French Linguistics, Indiana University

-Debra Hardison's research program has focused on auditory-visual integration in spoken language processing, co-speech gesture, second-language speech production, and the applications of technology in perception and production training of the segmental and suprasegmental aspects of language.
-Current projects are investigating the relationships among learner variables, language use factors, and interlocutor type in the development of the component skills of oral interaction ability by L2 learners of English.
+Debra Hardison's research program has focused on auditory-visual integration in spoken language processing, co-speech gesture, second-language speech production and the applications of technology in perception and production training of the segmental and suprasegmental aspects of language.
+Current projects are investigating the relationships among elements of L2 learners' socioaffective profiles, language use factors, and interlocutor type in the development of the component skills of their oral interaction abilities, merging quantitative findings and qualitative data from participants' learning histories.
 A project supported by CLEAR recently investigated the development of oral skills for participants in short-term study abroad programs to Germany and Japan.
 A project supported by CeLTA explored the relationship between learners’ oral communication strategies in the second language and their speaking abilities.
-Another project used eye tracking to investigate the effects of task difficulty on L1 and L2 auditory-visual speech perception.
+Another study used eye tracking to investigate the effects of task difficulty on L1 and L2 auditory-visual speech perception.
 Teaching interests emphasize the integration of theory, research, and practice in the professional development of second language acquisition specialists and classroom language teachers.
 At MSU, she has taught courses on second language acquisition, research methods in language learning and teaching, and L2 phonetics and phonology.
 She also serves as the director of the M.A.
-TESOL Program, coordinator of EPIC (English Partners in Communication), and supervisor of undergraduate LLT courses taught by graduate student instructors.
+TESOL Program and coordinator of EPIC (English Partners in Communication).
 She has given plenaries at New Sounds: International Symposium on the Acquisition of Second Language Speech (2013) and Pronunciation in Second Language Learning & Teaching (2016), and is a member of the editorial board of the journal Language Learning & Technology and the Journal of Second Language Pronunciation.

 Selected Recent Publications